-Short-Form Digital Series: a non-repayable grant of 75% of the costs of production up to a maximum of $150,000.
-Producer must submit a Discoverability Plan that will be evaluated alongside the series, and provided the series receives funding, producers can receive up to $50,000 towards the implementation of the Discoverability Plan based on an approved budget.TV Program: Subject to the Broadcaster committing to a fair-market licence fee as part of the financing, funding available for eligible projects in the drama or comedy category is a maximum contribution equal to $250,000, not to exceed 40% of the production’s eligible costs/budget (see Bell Fund Financing and Budgeting Policy) and in the lifestyle category, a maximum contribution equal to $150,000, not to exceed 40% of the production’s eligible costs/budget.
+Short-Form Digital Series: a non-repayable contribution of 75% of the costs of production to a maximum of $150,000.
+Producers can receive up to $50,000 the implementation of the Comprehensive Audience Development Plan based on an approved budget.TV Program: Subject to the Broadcaster committing to a fair-market licence fee as part of the financing, funding available for eligible projects in the drama or comedy category is a maximum contribution equal to $250,000, not to exceed 40% of the production’s eligible costs/budget (see Bell Fund Financing and Budgeting Policy) and in the lifestyle category, a maximum contribution equal to $150,000, not to exceed 40% of the production’s eligible costs/budget.

 How do I apply for funding?Applications (including required documents) for all programs are submitted online in the Bell Fund’s Online Application Portal.

 What are the deadlines for new programs?A current list of upcoming deadlines is available here

 What constitutes an eligible online platform for my digital video series?
 Does it need to be Canadian?